Academic Assessment Committee

 What the Committee examines when it reviews Academic Assessment Plans

 1. Adherence to UF Guidelines.
-The committee reviews the sections of the Academic Assessment Plans to ensure they follow UF guidelines for Student Learning Outcomes (SLOs) and Program Goals(PGs), and present compete information for all of the plan sections (see the Guide for Developing Program Goals and Student Learning Outcomes, AAP Instructions, and Planning Resources for additional information).
+The committee reviews the sections of the Academic Assessment Plans to ensure they follow UF guidelines for Student Learning Outcomes (SLOs) and present complete information for all of the plan sections.
+Essentially, the committee will look to make sure the plans to evaluate the program through assessment make sense.

 3. Types of measures used for SLO assessment.
-The committee reviews the SLO measures to ensure that these are faculty developed and administered, and not third party examinations (see Use of External Exams for Academic Assessment).
+The committee reviews the SLO measures to ensure that these are faculty developed and administered.
+For the use of a third-party examination, there is a rigorous review per the university policy.
+Use of External Exams for Academic Assessment policy.

 4. Use of grades as SLO measures.
-The committee reviews the SLO measures to ensure that course grades are not used (see Use of Grades for Academic Assessment).
+The committee reviews the SLO measures to ensure that course grades are not used as the measure of the SLO; it has to be more granular than that (see Use of Grades for Academic Assessment).

 5. Reliability.
 When reliability data are reported, the committee reviews these to ensure that they meet commonly accepted standards.